I’m not a huge fan of most inexpensive Canadian wines.

 Moreover it has also stuck with that formal French wine grammar, holding a real structure.
 Their attention to detail is apparent right down to the cork.
 Comparing the cork of Petales to the corks from Mt.
 Boucherie and Jackson Triggs – two firms who can afford a good cork – is revealing.
 The Petales cork is much finer grained and feels denser too.
 I’ll bet TCA taint is rare in this winery.

 The formalism makes the palate be a bit tough for many drinkers.
-The wine is clearly intended to cellar a minimum of ten years.
+The wine is clearly intended to cellar a minimum of ten years and can be stored in wine coolers once its ready for use.
 You can easily remedy this with a couple of minutes in your blender, or by decanting a few hours before drinking.
 Or you can do what I did, and open the wines, and drink a glass every day for a week.
 By day four this was a truly wonderful wine, tasting of cloves and chocolate, a nice acidity to balance it out and with lovely red berry flavours lingering after you swallow.

 Mt.
 Boucherie makes a slightly more approachable wine but this one too is a Bordelais knockoff.
 I’d bet in a blind test in France it would pass easily as a right bank Bordeaux.
 (The right bank of the Garonne produces slightly plusher wines with usually more merlot in the blend.)
 The vanilla scents from the oak were apparent, and the wine was more approachable immediately.
 It is two years older, a five year old wine, which helps the approachability.